Frequently Asked Questions

 - What do I need to be accepted into the School of Architecture?

 You must submit a portfolio of your best work from your design courses (Design 1-4 for Design 5 applicants and Design 1-8 for Thesis applicants).
 If you have completed work at the upper division level and did not graduate, then submit work up to your highest level of design.
 The portfolio is due each year on the last Friday of February.
 The portfolio submission guidelines are found here.
-You also have to submit a SoA Application with the portfolio.
+You also have to submit a SoA Application with the portfolio and a one-page, typed narrative that briefly explains your motivations for applying to the School of Architecture.
 No late submissions are accepted.
 Students who are professionals, who completed an Architecture program or completed some upper division program and want to return to school to complete their degree, are encouraged to apply.
 Please submit work from school or creative projects that are not job related.

 - International & Out of State Students:

-In addition to the portfolio, writing exercise, and SOA application, you have to submit course descriptions and syllabi of all your Architecture, Math and Science courses.
+In addition to the portfolio, the letter of intent, and SOA application, you have to submit course descriptions and syllabi of all your Architecture, Math and Science courses.
 This can be emailed to the advisor.

 - When will I know if I am accepted?